-Section 1.2 We must ensure that you get timely access to your covered services and drugs when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services and drugs

 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
 You also have the right to go to a women's health specialist (such as a gynecologist) or other providers listed in Chapter 3 Section 2.2 without a referral.